roelentless/stream-operations/readme.md

 Extending
 ---------
-When calling `StreamOperations.extend()` once in your code, node streams are extended with most of the stream operations.
+When calling `sop.extend()` once in your code, node streams are extended with most of the stream operations.

 **Use this with caution!**